 Slack is a smart collaboration tool that is available in both desktop and mobile versions.
 It allows teams to send direct messages to each other as individuals as well as groups.

-You can also organize conversations into various channels for specific initiatives or projects, and integrates with Google Docs, Box and Dropbox for a more unified experience.
+You can also organize conversations into various channels for specific initiatives or projects, and integrates with the best Slack apps like Google Docs, Box and Dropbox for a more unified experience.

 - Hosted in the cloud so no need for costly installations